Introduction

 @c8y/client: Accessing data

-The @c8y/client is an isomorphic (node and browser) Javascript client library for the Cumulocity IoT REST API.
+The @c8y/client is an isomorphic (node and browser) Javascript client library for the Cumulocity REST API.
 It can be used for getting data from the platform.
 In an Angular application you will mostly use the injected services from @c8y/ngx-components

 .